-Future Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+Recently Adopted Accounting Pronouncements - In May 2014, FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under accounting standards generally accepted in the United States under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 will be effective for the Center on July 1, 2020.
-The Center is currently evaluating the effect of the implementation of this new standard.
+The Center adopted the provisions of ASU 2014-09 as of July 1, 2020, using a modified retrospective approach, which resulted in no cumulative effect adjustment to net assets as of July 1, 2020.
+There was no change in the timing and amount of revenue recognition as a result of the adoption of the ASU.